Use the links below to find the information you need:

 Top energy saving tips

-- Turning your thermostat down 1 degree could save you £60 a year
+- Turn your thermostat down 1 degree

-- Switching your appliances off stand-by could save you £35 a year
+- Switch your appliances off stand-by

-- Replacing all your bulbs with LEDs could save £40 a year
+- Replace all your bulbs with LEDs

-- Draught proofing doors and windows could save £25 a year
+- Draught proof doors and windows

 Switch energy provider